MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nf-d3d12-id3d12graphicscommandlist-clearunorderedaccessviewfloat.md

 <h3><a id="Runtime_validation"></a><a id="runtime_validation"></a><a id="RUNTIME_VALIDATION"></a>Runtime validation</h3>
 For floating-point inputs, the runtime will set denormalized values to 0 (while preserving NANs).

+If you want to clear the UAV to a specific bit pattern, consider using <b><a href="/windows/win32/api/d3d12/nf-d3d12-id3d12graphicscommandlist-clearunorderedaccessviewuint>ID3D12GraphicsCommandList::ClearUnorderedAccessView</a></b>.

 Validation failure will result in the call to <a href="https://docs.microsoft.com/windows/desktop/api/d3d12/nf-d3d12-id3d12graphicscommandlist-close">Close</a> returning <b>E_INVALIDARG</b>.